polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Fields in the Create Database blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image106.png "Create Database blade")

-9. Once the deployment completes, use the Azure Stack User portal to locate the **ContosoFinanceWebDB** in the **ContosoFinanceWeb** resource group.
-Select to examine the details of the new SQL DB running in Azure Stack PaaS.
+9. Once the deployment completes, use the Azure Stack Hub User portal to locate the **ContosoFinanceWebDB** in the **ContosoFinanceWeb** resource group.
+Select to examine the details of the new SQL DB running in Azure Stack Hub PaaS.

     ![In the Resource group blade, under Name, ContosoFinanceWebDB is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image107.png "Resource group blade")